smashnet/jGrahamScan/README.md

 To build this tool and make a test run on the given sample_points.txt, do the following:

 * ant
-* java -jar jGrahamScan.jar sample_points.txt
+* java -jar export/jGrahamScan.jar sample_points.txt

 License
 -------